UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Ideally processing archivists create finding aid description for AV materials using an Audio Visual Items metadata export from Jitterbug.

 **To export metadata for an entire collection**, open Audio Visual Items and select the collection name from "Collection Filters" on the left-hand side of the screen, illustrated below.
-When using filters, make sure you have de-selected other filters, such as "Type Filters" and "Format Filters" - you want to make sure you're getting the entire collection when you import.
+When using filters, make sure you have de-selected other filters, such as "Type Filters" and "Format Filters" - you want to make sure you're getting the entire collection for your export.

 ![Jitterbug collection filter selected for export](https://github.com/annewell/images/blob/main/Jitterbug_export1.PNG)

 **To export a particular accession** from Jitterbug, search the accession number (remember to use quotes!) via the Audio Visual Items search box, illustrated below.
-As noted before, please be sure to de-select any filters to make sure you are exporting all AV items from an accession.
+As noted above, please be sure to de-select any filters to make sure you are exporting all AV items from an accession.

 ![Using Jitterbug search function to search accession](https://github.com/annewell/images/blob/main/Jitterbug_export4.PNG)